emmigalfo/AnimeSage/README.md

 ### Numerical Data
 ![heatmap of numerical correlation](photos/correlation_heatmap.png) __Insights:__
 There are quite a few features that show strong correlations.
-Lets look more closely at them.
 * Score was highly negatively correlated with ranking.
 This is because ranking is determined by the score (with the exception of rated R18+ not being included in rankings)
 * Popularity and ranking are highly correlated.
 The higher the ranking the more likely people are to have seen it.
 * Members and Completed are very highly correlated.
 It follows that the more people have completed the show, the more members have it on their list.